cdimitroulas/smart-types-ts/README.md

 ### What is a Smart Constructor?

-A _Smart Constructor_ is a function which creates a _smart type_.
+A _Smart Constructor_ is a function which produces a _Smart Type_.
 All smart constructors in this library take some input and returns either a string or a Smart Type (`Either<string, SmartType>`).

 The `Either` type comes from the `fp-ts` library.
 You can read more about how to work with this